 Hoods (or cowls) were popular among monks, while short capes with hoods are believed to have been imported from Normandy during the 12th Century.
 By the fourteenth century, the point on top of hoods began evolving into a “padded sausage” (the liripipe) which hung down the wearer’s back.
 This tip could be used in style variations and could tailored to fit the head and shoulders (a good example is the German gugel).

 Because hoods covered the sides and top of the head and left the face mostly open, they were mostly worn for protection from the environment – for example against cold weather, wind, or rain.
 In some cases, hoods were used as protection against bladed weapons.

 Hoods can be classified flexibly into:

-- Liripipes: Similar to chaperones, liripipes are long-tailed hoods, sometimes considered extensions to them.
+- Hoods with Liripipes: Similar to chaperones, liripipes are long-tailed hoods, sometimes considered extensions to them.
 The tail ends could be wrapped about the head or across the shoulders.
 Liripipes were popular from the mid-14th to the end of the 15th century.